liamzebedee/bitweavd/README.md

-Weav is very much a project, and unlike a product, it has not been built nor marketed for the target audience yet.
-The only item worth looking at right now is the [whitepaper](https://github.com/liamzebedee/weav/blob/master/docs/whitepaper.tex).
+See the [BitWeav website](http://bitweav.org/) for more information as to the project.

+---

 Founded and built by [Liam (liamzebedee)](http://liamz.co).
+Licensed under GPLv3.